 About the Journal

-SMG comprises four of the UK’s greatest national museums: the Science Museum (London), the Museum of Science & Industry (Manchester), the National Railway Museum (York) and the National Media Museum (Bradford).
+SMG comprises five of the UK’s greatest national museums: the Science Museum (London), the Science and Industry Museum (Manchester), the National Railway Museum (York), Locomotion (Shildon) and the National Science and Media Museum (Bradford).
 The Group has Independent Research Organisation status with major UK Research Councils.

-Subscribe FREE to the Science Museum Group Journal and you will receive an e-newsletter with notification of when the next issue is available online (spring and autumn of each year) as well as occasional relevant information from the Journal and the Science Museum Group’s Research department.
+You can subscribe FREE to the Science Museum Group Journal (click the 'Subscribe' button on the homepage and select the Journal from the list of newsletters at the bottom of the page).
+You will receive an e-newsletter with notification of when the next issue is available online (spring and autumn of each year) as well as occasional relevant information from the Journal and the Science Museum Group’s Research department.

 The Science Museum Group Journal respects your privacy and will not share your e-mail address with third parties, nor will it use your e-mail address for any purposes other than those mentioned in this statement.
 You may unsubscribe at any time.